WFM: Tell us about your design firm, your journey as an architect, and a few of your recently completed innovative and iconic projects?

 Yatin: The intended use of the project takes precedence.
 The design strategy involving façade for a residential project, as opposed to a commercial project, is invariably different.
 The design specification of the façade definitely leads to setting the norms for material procurement; however, this involves simulation in terms of determining how the façade responds to the context and the use of space.

-The parameters considered towards the testing exercise, typically, include thermal properties of the material (u-value and SHGC, SF, SR) and the performance of the material with respect to various climatic conditions.
+The parameters considered towards the testing exercise typically include thermal properties of the material (u-value and SHGC, SF, SR) and the performance of the material with respect to various climatic conditions.

-Materials like UHPC (Ultra High Performing Concrete), Carbon Fibre, Corten Steel, high pressure laminates (HPL), ETFE Membranes and Solid Surfaces have also served as intelligent choices given thorough due-diligence before execution.
+Materials like UHPC (Ultra High Performing Concrete), Carbon Fibre, Corten Steel, high-pressure laminates (HPL), ETFE Membranes and Solid Surfaces have also served as intelligent choices given thorough due diligence before execution.

-WFM: Brief on the important factors to take care while designing and executing façade for a high-rise building?
+WFM: Brief on the important factors to take care of while designing and executing façade for a high-rise building?

 Yatin: Analysis of wind pressure/ the projected loads on the facade, use of unbreakable materials, resilient and self-cleaning finishes, flammability factors, use of low combustibility materials, sturdy cavity barriers, materials used for insulation and inner lining, materials used for external wall cladding, use of leak proof material, creating glazing systems keeping in mind the acoustical comfort of the user, building façade maintenance system, psychological safety factors for the user, performance of the system with respect to adverse climatic conditions, life safety factors in case of damages, are a few factors we cautiously consider while designing and executing façade for a high-rise building.

 Yatin: Any material, be it thermal insulation towards environmental considerations, is procured based on the compliance specifications as laid down by the HVAC/STC consultants.
-We undertake strict quality checks at the time of designing as well as at the time of installation, also ensuring a quality audit before finalization.
+We undertake strict quality checks at the time of designing as well as at the time of installation, also ensuring a quality audit before finalisation.

-WFM: Please brief on some of the opportunities and challenges faced by your firm?
+WFM: Please brief on some of the opportunities and challenges faced by your firm.

-Yatin: Designing and executing the building skin has its own challenges based on the type of project as sustainable façade designs demand a healthy initial investment.
-However, managing the design, with no compromise in the sustainability, life safety performance, and aesthetics, within the assigned budgets is critical.
+Yatin: Designing and executing the building skin has its own challenges based on the type of project, as sustainable façade designs demand a healthy initial investment.
+However, managing the design, with no compromise in the sustainability, life safety performance, and aesthetics, within the assigned budgets, is critical.